Renal Tumors down arrow

 Very Low and Standard Risk Favorable Histology (FH) Wilms Tumor.

-Patients eligible for this study are:
+Patients eligible for this study were:

 • Up to 30 years old

-• Have Stage I-III FH Wilms tumor
+• Had Stage I-III FH Wilms tumor

 Very low risk